sebastien-genereux/tiny-rsvp/README.md

 Those details are then saved to a timestamped .csv saved in databases/ which you will need to fetch (ex. via scp) to see you attendee list.
 At the top of the database file is a header, defined by *totalHeader* which keeps a running total of attendees for you.
 Input validation is done client side through form types in the *web/templates/rsvp.html*

 Feel free to fork, add/change features as desired.
 The intent was the features minimal but useful.

+## TODO

+- add styling to pages except rsvp.html
+- more thorough testing
+- create a dockerfile